 Your Name

-Your Signa ture Date
+Your Signature Date

-Your Addre ss
+Your Address

-(6) Optional: Organ and/or Tissue] Donation
+(6) Optional: Organ and/or Tissue Donation

-I hereby ma (check any o be effective upon my death, of:
+I hereby make an anatomical gift, to be effective upon my death, of: (check any that apply)

-□ Any nee ded organs and/or tissue 'S
+Any needed organs and/or tissues

-\Box The follo ues

-🗆 Limitati
+The following organs and/or tissues

+Limitations

-not be take n to mean that you do n nstructions about organ and/or tissue donation on this form, it will ot wish to make a donation or prevent a person, who is otherwise lonation on your behalf.
+If you do not state your wishes or instructions about organ and/or tissue donation on this form it will not be taken to mean that you do not wish to make a donation or prevent a person, who is otherwise authorized by law, to consent to a donation on your behalf.

-Date
+Your Signature Date

-agent or alternate.)
+(7) Statement by Witnesses (Witnesses must be 18 years of age or older and cannot be the health care agent or alternate.)

 I declare that the person who signed this document is personally known to me and appears to be of sound mind and acting of his or her own free will.
 He or she signed (or asked another to sign for him or her) this document in my presence.

+Witness 1

-Date Date
+Date

-Name of Witness 1 (print) Name of Witness 2 (print)
+Name (print)

-Signature Signature
+Signature

-Address Address
+Address

-Statewide Planning and Research Cooperative System (SPARCS)
+Witness 2

+Date

+Name (print)

+Signature

+STATEWIDE PLANNING AND RESEARCH COOPERATIVE SYSTEM (SPARCS)